XZ-series Unmanned Helicopters Overview

 The importance of multi-rotor aircraft has increased enormously in the recent years and the need for innovations is getting more and more pressing.
 The presented XZ-series of unmanned multirotor aircraft was developed in the last nine years and includes quite a few models from multirotor helicopters through compound helicopters to vertical takeoff and landing fixed wing aerial vehicles.
 The current material examines the helicopter models of the XZ-series.
 The aircraft models will be covered in another publication.

 The current paper takes observation of currently existing aircraft models of the XZ-series.
-Novel avionics paradigms along with the models features are described.
+Novel models' features are described.

 The XZ-series multi-rotor helicopter models